Daniele Guglielmo Gatti: Development of the Babson study

 In his article, directly following the editorial on EG, Gatti wrote: "When I saw the diagram, I had what you might call an intuition.
 I understood that creating this incredible task was possible.
 I didn’t know how yet, but I knew that it would become an obsession for me.
 The Babson Task had always fascinated me, as every task in chess problem always did and always will (especially promotion tasks and Allumwandlung forms!), and now that I saw it so apparently close to being fully realized, I decided that I would focus all my energy on achieving it, no matter how much time or personal resources I would have to spent.
 Gady's words to me, impressed in my memory, were: “The easiest path to know if a legal Babson exists is to compose one!”"

 There is a historical precedent for this story, namely the long, unsuccessful attempts by French composer Pierre Drumare to obtain a Babson Task in the form of a directmate problem.
 After more than twenty years, he managed to create a sound but illegal position, and shortly thereafter abandoned the idea, claiming that the Babson Task would have never been solved as a directmate in a satisfactory setting.
 Just an year later, Leonid Yarosh succeeded in obtaining the theme in a directmate problem, with a legal and economical position, for the first time in history.

-Gatti later published on "Sinfonie Scacchistiche", an Italian magazine dedited to chess problems and studies, an article where he explains the challenges encountered, the method of work adopted and also shows the most significant failed attempts during the composition process, until the final outcome.
+Gatti later published on "Sinfonie Scacchistiche", an Italian magazine dedited to chess problems and studies, an article where he explains the challenges encountered, the method of work adopted and also shows the most significant failed attempts during the composition process, until the outcome.

 Reception and criticism

-Following its publication, the study was featured on various national and international platforms, such as official chess news websites, specialized literature, as well as reposts on chess blogs, thematic discussion forums and social networks.
+Following its publication, the study was featured on various national and international platforms, such as official chess news websites, specialized literature, as well as reposts on chess blogs, thematic discussion forums, podcasts and social networks.